adityagilra/PFC_MD_weights_stability/README.md

-# Stability of weights due to thalamus based switching of cortical neurons as in Rikhye, Gilra and Halassa, Nature Neuroscience 2018, Fig. 5b-d and Supplementary Fig. 16b-d.
+# Code for the computational model to avoid catastrophic forgetting as in Rikhye, Gilra and Halassa, Nature Neuroscience 2018, Fig. 5b-d and Supplementary Fig. 16b-d.
+The medio-dorsal thalamus (MD) switches subsets of cortical (medial Pre-Frontal Cortex mPFC) neurons on and off depending on context, enabling other context weights to remain stable.

 ## Installation:
 You need to install python, numpy, scipy and matplotlib.
 The simulations were run on Ubuntu 18.04 on a server with CPU: Intel Xeon E5-2680 v3 (Haswell) 2x 12 cores, 24 threads, 2.5 GHz, 30 MB cache.